lsst-ts/ts_tma_tma-documentation_hmi-computers_documentation/01 CommandsAndEventsManagement/02 TMA Commanding.md

-This state is executed constantly after executing every new CMD, here the events created at the methods are received and executed in the next iteration, in the event called â€œEventsToProcessâ€ see Figure \ref{figureforty0ffa46f585c98b683a6134b3b50cf30d}.
+This state is executed constantly after executing every new CMD, here the events created at the methods are received and executed in the next iteration, in the event called "EventsToProcess" see Figure \ref{figureforty0ffa46f585c98b683a6134b3b50cf30d}.

 ![GetEVENTFromTMA.lvclass_Process.vi Idle\label{figurethirty-ninefd6414a2c920162a8a200737a0b5767b}](../Resources/figures/fd6414a2c920162a8a200737a0b5767b.png)